Anaichka/github_crawlee/README.md

 ```
 ## Proxy Handling

-- If proxies are enabled, the script fetches a fresh proxy list from ```https://free-proxy-list.net/```.
+- If proxies are absent or don't work, the script fetches a fresh proxy list from ```https://free-proxy-list.net/```.

-- Cached proxies are used to avoid unnecessary re-fetching.

 ## Running Tests